 It should be noted that the maximum acceptable interference level Imax provided in equation (2) is calculated on the assumption that the interference is received through the antenna sidelobes of the solar flux monitor.
 However, there are some other cases of interference coming into or near the antenna main beam direction.
 For example, the geostationary-satellite orbit overlaps the apparent solar direction in spring and autumn, which lead to significant interference from the geostationary satellites.
 In these cases, the calculation for protection criteria should take into account the antenna gain level in the direction of arrival of the interference.

 Table 3 provides the site names, locations and characteristics (frequency, antenna gain, etc.) of individual single-frequency solar radio flux measurement systems.
 It should be noted that this table now includes only the systems operating in the frequency bands under the WRC-27 agenda item 1.17, which at this time is the RSTN-RIMS operating at 610 MHz.
-It should also be noted that the protection criteria is now represented in terms of power flux density, in accordance with the Equation 1 above, 10 × log(32 × 10-22 (W/(m2 ∙ Hz)) × 106 (Hz) × 0.01) = –164.9 dB(W/(m2 ∙ MHz))
+It should also be noted that the protection criteria is now represented in terms of power flux density, in accordance with the Equation 1 above, 10 × log(32 × 10-22 (W/(m2 ∙ Hz)) × 106 (Hz) × 0.01) = –164.9 dB(W/(m2 ∙ MHz)).

 .